rapid7/insightconnect-workflows/workflows/Add_Cisco_Meraki_L3_Firewall_Rule_to_Networks_from_Slack/help.md

 # Description

-This workflow adds the Cisco Meraki L3 firewall rule to all networks in the organization via Slack command and reports information back to Slack.
+This workflow adds the Cisco Meraki L3 firewall deny rule to all networks in the organization via Slack command and reports information back to Slack.
 This workflow updates the L3 firewall rules of each SSID on an MR network by adding a new rule with a deny traffic policy for each destination IP address provided in the command.

 Sample Slack Trigger Commands:

-`@Rapid7 InsightConnect add-rule 198.51.100.100`
+`@Rapid7 InsightConnect add-deny-rule 198.51.100.100`

-`@Rapid7 InsightConnect add-rule 198.51.100.100 198.51.100.101 198.51.100.102`
+`@Rapid7 InsightConnect add-deny-rule 198.51.100.100 198.51.100.101 198.51.100.102`

 # Key Features

-* Add the Cisco Meraki L3 firewall rule to all networks in the organization
+* Add the Cisco Meraki L3 firewall deny rule to all networks in the organization

 # Requirements